brendt/stitcher.io/src/content/blog/2017-03-02-static_sites_vs_caching.md

 Evidently, caching is way more than what I just described.
 My try at a general definition for caching on the web would be something like this.

-> Once a resource instensive operation is done, remember the outcome.
+> Once a resource intensive operation is done, remember the outcome.
 The next time the same operation is requested, you can just give the result instead of doing that operation again.

 Caching is a very powerful tool which **wraps around** your system, enabling it to be much more performant.